Material flows in the circular economy

 The circularity rate is the share of material resources used in the EU which came from recycled products and recovered materials, thus saving primary raw materials from being extracted.
 A higher circularity rate means that more secondary materials replace primary raw materials, thus reducing the environmental impacts of extracting primary material.

-In 2017, the EU's circularity rate was 11.2%, slightly down compared to the previous year and 3 percentage points (pp) up from 2004, the first year for which data are available.
+In 2019, the EU-27's circularity rate was 11.9%, slightly up compared to the previous year and 3.6 percentage points (pp) up from 2004, the first year for which data are available.

 The circularity rate is closely related to the green loop in the Sankey diagram of material flows.
 This circularity of materials intuitively represents the size of the closing loop relative to the overall amount of materials fed into the economy (see Figure 1).
 The circularity rate is a more sophisticated version of this idea.
 The Sankey diagram and circularity rate ensure consistency by using the same definitions, classifications, treatment of waste, etc. However, they are not aligned on two aspects, as described below.